What Is DuitNow and How Do I Use It?

 Is DuitNow safe?

-There are obviously some security concerns around DuitNow since links your account number to another identification number.
-However, the system itself does not standalone and is baked directly into each bank’s own online banking services.
+There are obviously some security concerns around DuitNow since it links your account number to another identification number.
+However, the system itself does not standalone and is integrated into each partner bank’s own online banking services.

 This reduces any opportunities for the information to be hijacked during transmission, or for cybercriminals to steal your login credentials.
 It’s no less safe than using any other banking service.